WSU-kduncan/s24cicd-MuhammedAbu/README-CD.md

   - Configuration guide for DockerHub: Instructions on configuring DockerHub to send messages to the webhook listener.
   - Proof of CD workflow: Provided proof of successful CD workflow execution, including GitHub Action logs, DockerHub images, and webhook logs.

-### Part 3 - Diagramming
-- Here's a diagram illustrating the continuous deployment process.
-  - Utilized draw.io to visualize the CD pipeline.
-  - Labeled tools used and connections between components.

-## Diagram: